Nothing brings clarity like your job being eliminated.

 I was given one of the market manager jobs and got to stay put.

 It turns out that the division manager admired me for knowing what I wanted and having the guts to stand up for it.
 He knew he needed one of us to transfer and expected it to be me because I was in the subordinate position.
-I don’t know if my zone manager wanted to transfer or not.
+I don’t know if my zone manager boss wanted to transfer or not.
 But because he said yes, he was the one who had to move.

 This was the biggest corporate poker game I’d ever played.
 I held the winning hand because I instantly knew what I most valued and that didn’t require getting a bigger job to keep it.
 But I still had to boldly play the cards to win the whole pot.